Poland arrests Chinese businessman, Pole on spying charges

 - Au pairs win $65.5 million settlement in Denver lawsuit

+A spokesman for the agency, Stanislaw Zaryn, said the two were arrested on Tuesday.

+Polish state TV, which is close to the government, identified the Chinese man as Weijing W., saying he was a director in Poland at Huawei, the Chinese conglomerate that produces telecommunications equipment and consumer electronics.

-Polish state TV reported that the Chinese man is a director at Huawei in Poland and that the Pole has worked at the Internal Security Agency, the agency that investigates spying and terrorism
+State TV identified the Pole as Piotr D., and said he was a former high-ranking employee at the Internal Security Agency, the agency that investigates spying and terrorism

 If convicted, they could face up to 10 years in prison.